 Planning future infrastructures.

-The "Infrastructure Transitions Research Consortium" is an EPSRC Programme Grant looking at the way in which crucial infrastructure systems will adapt to changes such as those that might be brought about by climate and population changes.
-Most of the resource in ITRC is focussed on the physical infrastructures (energy, transport, water and waste).
-Our involvement focuses on the interaction with ICT.
+The Infrastructure Transitions Research Consortium was an EPSRC Programme Grant looking at the way in which crucial infrastructure systems will adapt to changes such as those that might be brought about by climate and population changes.
+Most of the resource in ITRC was focussed on the physical infrastructures (energy, transport, water and waste).
+Our involvement focused on the interaction with ICT.

 Logic of partial functions.